 Let’s face it, Takayama is a very touristy place so eateries of all kinds are plenty.

 If you want to splurge, you can get a Hida Beef platter for about 70 bucks – certainly worth the money, but I’m cheap, so for me, this delicacy only as a skewer or a hearty soup to go, please.

 Although it’s not a Takayama special, I opted for a Gyoza dinner.
-Gyoza is a half-moon-shaped dumpling, stuffed with all you can think of: Beef, pork, seafood, and, of course, all kinds of vegetables.
-Then they are either steamed or fried – and just so yummy.
+Gyoza is a half-moon-shaped dumpling, stuffed with all you can think of.
+You can choose from beef, pork, seafood, and, of course, all kinds of vegetables.
+Whether steamed or fried – Goyza are just so yummy.

 Takayama’s best Gyoza place is Hida Takayama Gyoza Sohonzan – you’ll find it on the map below.

 All the gift shops around Takayama, as well as Shirakawago, hold a wide variety of wooden and straw utensils and accessories – very cute.